jcfk/vim-mdkasten/README.md

 If an argument is not provided, an fzf dialog is given containing the line-by-line contents of all zettelkasten files, allowing interactive search via fzf (like `fzf.vim`'s `:Rg`).

+#### Search priorities

+With a large directory tree, `find`ing all zettelkasten files can take a while.
+To prioritize grepping through the immediate children of a certain directory, add it to the `g:mdkasten` priorities list.

 ### Rename